 How To Place Concrete In Hot Weather

-Summer is just around the corner.
+Summer is in full swing.
 For those of us that work with concrete materials, it’s time to adjust our workflow for hot weather pours.
 Experts agree that the ideal temperature for pouring concrete is approximately 50˚- 60˚ Fahrenheit.
 Since weather is unpredictable, and often uncooperative, we need to be flexible and prepared to pour in the hot weather.

 Concreting When the Mercury Rises